FORUM 18 NEWS SERVICE, Oslo, Norway

 In Akmola Region, the closed trial of Muslim prisoner of conscience Nariman Kabdyrakhmanovich Seytzhanov (born 2 May 1989) under Judge Ilyas Kakim continues at Kokshetau City Court.
-He is on trial under Criminal Code Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious hatred or discord").
+He is on trial under Criminal Code Article 174, Part 1 ("Incitement of social, national, clan, racial, or religious discord").
 A further hearing was held today (3 May), with the next due at 10.00 am on 11 May, according to court records.

 Judge Kakim was not available each time Forum 18 called on 3 May.
 It was therefore unable to find out why he has declared the trial closed.